TadiT7/treble_experimentations_wiki/Samsung-Galaxy-S22-(Exynos).md

 Feel free to edit if you find a better port/config.

-Tested By: https://github.com/JeikWazTaken - SM-901B, PE Plus GSI 2022-04-12 build - Tested on 28/04/2022 - Template created by @zguithues and @hackintosh5
+Tested By: https://github.com/JeikWazTaken - SM-901B, AOSP GSI 2022-05-03 v413 build - Tested on 28/04/2022 - Template created by @zguithues and @hackintosh5